ShuweiLeung/Style-Transfer/README.md

 [2] K. Simonyan and A. Zisserman, “Very deep convolutional networks for large-scale image recognition,” in International Conference on Learning Representations, 2015.

 [3] R. Novak and Y. Nikulin, “Improving the neural algorithm of artistic style,” CoRR, vol. abs/1605.04603, 2016.

+[4] Jun-Yan Zhu and Taesung Park and Phillip Isola and Alexei A. Efros, “Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks”, 2018.